UNINETTSigma2/documentation/code_development/guides/openacc.md

 to `Memory` on the GPU is much better, `98%` spent actually doing useful compute.

-If we zoom in, image below, we can see that there is not much wasted time between useful compute.
+If we zoom in, as in the image below, we can see that there is not much wasted time between useful compute.
 Going further with OpenACC is most likely not that useful and getting this to run even quicker will likely require a rewrite to `CUDA` which is outside the scope and intention of this guide.